OnroerendErfgoed/oeblog/posts/2019/ilucidare.rst

 media: audio, video and images (mostly of cats it seems).
 While audio and video is still a fairly rare format for us, images have always been a staple in our information diet.
-Heritage professionals have been documenting heritage and it's current state ever since cameras became available.
+Heritage professionals have been documenting heritage and its current state ever since cameras became available.
 The rise to prominence of digital cameras and more recently smartphones with a good camera has only accelerated this process.
 We estimate that within our agency a few million pictures are circulating in both analog and digital formats.
 In 2019 we